Fußball ist unser Leben: Plot

 One day, Pollak decides to bet his house that Di Ospeo will score in the next game.
-He is shocked to see that his idol is addicted to cocaine, abducts him and chains him into his room to make him quit cold turkey.
-Then, Pollak's neglected girlfriend has an affair and Pollak's mother dies of a coronary; Di Ospeo has tried to rescue her but could not reach her because he was shackled.
-Desperate Pollak decides to hang himself so that his family — he assumes that his house is lost — will at least get his life insurance.
-But his friends save him from the gallows with a Schalke flag, and a rehabilitated Di Ospeo scores the winning goal in the next game.
+He is shocked to see that his idol is addicted to cocaine, abducts him, and chains him into his room to make him quit cold turkey.
+Then, Pollak's neglected girlfriend has an affair and Pollak's mother dies of a heart attack.
+Di Ospeo tries to rescue her, but could not reach her because he was shackled.
+Beyond desperate, Pollak decides to hang himself so that his family will at least get his life insurance.
+His friends save him using a Schalke flag, and a rehabilitated Di Ospeo scores the winning goal in the next game.
 Having won the bet after all, Pollak keeps his house and makes up with his girlfriend.

 Guest roles

 Many persons related to Schalke 04 have guest roles.
 Manager Rudi Assauer, coach Huub Stevens, player Yves Eigenrauch, masseur Charly Neumann and ex-coach Helmut Schulte have cameos, just like prominent fans like reporter Ulrich Potofski, radio commentator Manfred Breuckmann and disc jockey Dirk Oberschulte-Beckmann.